Zinc Ricinoleate A30 (30% Solution, e.q. TEGODEO A30)

-can absorb body odor well There are natural sources Can be used in a variety of formulations such as bar soap, liquid soap, shampoo, cream, roll-on or deodorant spray.
+It can absorb body odor well.
+It has a natural source and can be used in various formulas such as bar soap, liquid soap, shampoo, roll-on cream or deodorant spray.

 Unit price will be cheaper for larger size